MaayanLab/clustergrammer/README.md

 - jQuery
 - Underscore.js

-# Clustergrammer Python Module
+# Clustergrammer Python Library
-The Clustergrammer python module [clutergrammer.py](https://github.com/MaayanLab/clustergrammer-py), takes a tab-separated matrix file as input (see format [here](#input-matrix-format)), calculates clustering, and generates the visualization json (see format [here](https://github.com/MaayanLab/clustergrammer-json)) for clustergrammer.js.
-The module can be installed using [pip](https://pypi.python.org/pypi/clustergrammer/) and is compatable with Python 2.7 and 3.5:
+The Clustergrammer python library [clutergrammer.py](https://github.com/MaayanLab/clustergrammer-py), takes a tab-separated matrix file as input (see format [here](#input-matrix-format)), calculates clustering, and generates the visualization json (see format [here](https://github.com/MaayanLab/clustergrammer-json)) for clustergrammer.js.
+The library can be installed using [pip](https://pypi.python.org/pypi/clustergrammer/) and is compatable with Python 2.7 and 3.5:
 ```
 # Python 2
 $ pip install clustergrammer